 In 2018, the intended deportation of two Armenian children who had been in the Netherlands for over a decade but never managed to gain legal residence led to widespread protests.
 The children were supposed to be deported to Armenia, but their mother – who had been deported earlier – seemed neither able nor willing to take care of them due to mental health issues.
 Their situation sparked intense social and political debates and led to a number of policy changes in Dutch migration law.
 In this paper, we will analyse where and how tensions arise between migration law actors and child protection law actors regarding the situation of children and families without legal residence in the Netherlands.
 We will argue that fundamental differences between Dutch child protection law and migration law can lead to unequal treatment of different categories of vulnerable children as well as to tensions, frustrations, and distrust between migration authorities and child protection authorities.
 The article is based on a combination of legal and empirical research, including interviews with child protection and migration authorities, judges and lawyers, as well as an analysis of case law.

 Children’s mobility and concerns relating to child protection in the cross-border context is an emerging field of study that has hitherto largely remained unexplored.
 Central to the effectiveness of transnational child protection are structures that facilitate collaboration between the local child protection and welfare authorities of different countries.
 Under the Hague Conventions on Child Protection 1996 and Child Abduction 1980, as well as EU Regulation Brussels IIter, Member States are required to appoint a central authority to serve as a contact point for this collaboration.
 Drawing on a study of cases handled by the Finnish central authority from 2011 to 2020, this article provides a unique window on the concrete practices of cross-border child protection.
 Informed by the idea that the state is a social relation and the notion of ‘stategraphy’, the article examines how the state is brought into being in the practices of authorities who work on child welfare and protection and draw boundaries that exclude or include children.
-It is argued that particular ideas and normative expectations about the state lead to misunderstandings of local child protection authorities concerning jurisdiction, which may result in a failure to fulfil the positive obligations to secure protection of the child in a cross-border context.
+It is argued that particular ideas and normative expectations about the state lead to misunderstandings of local child protection authorities concerning jurisdiction, which may result in a failure to fulfil the positive obligations to secure protection of the child.

 Studies of care proceedings in England have established a rise in the number of children placed with kinship carers at the end of proceedings, and a corresponding fall in the number of children placed for adoption.
 Coupled with this there has been a concern about children being placed with kinship carers with whom they have little or no pre-existing relationship.
 Where a child in need of protection from abuse or neglect has transnational connections, it may be necessary to explore their potential placement with a kinship carer overseas.
 However, there are clear challenges associated with establishing whether an international kinship care placement is in a child’s best interests and securing a legal framework for any international kinship care placement.
 This study draws upon a quantitative and qualitative analysis of 100 care cases heard in England between 2015–2018, together with qualitative interviews with professionals with experience of international kinship care.
 It identifies significant challenges for professionals and courts associated with trying to ‘fit’ cross-border situations into a domestic legal framework.
-It suggests that these difficulties stem from an approach in care proceedings which fails to treat international kinship care as a distinct form of care, with its own potential strengths and challenges.
+It suggests that these difficulties stem from an approach in care proceedings which fails to treat international kinship care as a distinct form of care, with its own potential strengths.

 In England and Wales, children involved in public law care proceedings may have significant familial connections with family abroad.
 In these circumstances, the English court must consider whether it has jurisdiction to make decisions over the child.
 Inherent to the decision on jurisdiction over the child’s welfare is the question of where the child ‘belongs’, usually determined by identifying the child’s habitual residence.
 This process legitimates the English courts’ decision-making over the child.
 This article examines the transfer of jurisdiction under the 1996 Child Protection Convention, and stays of jurisdiction under the principle of forum non conveniens for their use in child protection proceedings, considering the justifications for disrupting the primacy of habitual residence as a connecting factor and the assessment of the child’s best interests in this context.
 It considers how international family law implicitly engages with the concept of ‘place belonging’ when it ascribes legal meaning to locating a child subject to care proceedings.
 This concept is used to analyse the extent to which disruptions to the child’s habitual residence as the primary basis of jurisdiction must consider the best interests of the child.